Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/kernels.rst

 ================================  ========================================================================================================================

-Due to convenient mathematical properties, valid positive definite kernels can be formed by adding and multiplying kernels, among others.
+Nalid positive semi-definite kernels can be formed by adding and multiplying kernels, among others.
 This leads to a range of what we call combined kernels listed below:

 =============================  ========================================================================================================================
 Model                          Description